mr-anansi/Project-3/README.md

 Our ideas ranged around the arts and we eventually settled on a food-focussed app with team-members [Michael](https://github.com/mjadair) and [Marissa](https://github.com/marepstein) particularly passionate about any research involved!

 Our goal was to create something that would address one’s food needs, whether in a foodie state of mind or otherwise.
-Our stretch goal was to have a user funnel that was guided by matching the users personalisations to our data.
+Our stretch goal was to have a user funnel that was guided by matching the user’s personalisations to our data.

 We investigated some external APIs in order to provide the information that was required for the app.
 We ultimately decided, however to create our own information so that full flexibility could be established with our endpoints.